By Catholic Apologist Dave Armstrong (11-8-13)

 David T. King and William Webster are anti-Catholic Protestant polemicists who have been very active in opposing the Catholic Church.
-I have written in the past, twice (one / two) about William Webster's gross ignorance regarding the concept and definition of development of doctrine, and about his solely self-published books [one / two] (including the present three-volume work under consideration).
+I have written in the past, twice about William Webster's gross ignorance regarding the concept and definition of development of doctrine, and twice about his solely self-published books (including the present three-volume work under consideration).

 David T. King, likewise, was exceedingly ignorant about Blessed John Henry Cardinal Newman: claiming that he was a modernist who believed in evolution (heretical notion) rather than development (orthodox notion) of doctrines.
 I quickly disabused him of that fairy tale.
-I've also refuted his claim that St. John Chrysostom and St. Irenaeus were proponents of sola Scriptura and have three other papers about his foolishness and antics on my Anti-Catholicism web page (one / two / three).
+I've also refuted his claim that St. John Chrysostom and St. Irenaeus were proponents of sola Scriptura and have three other papers about his foolishness and antics on my Anti-Catholicism web page.
 None of these have ever been replied to by King, Webster, or any other anti-Catholic.

 I'll be devoting a series to the three-volume set of King and Webster, entitled, Holy Scripture: The Ground and Pillar of Our Faith; in particular, their historical arguments, in Volume II (subtitled, "An Historical Defense of the Reformation Principle of Sola Scriptura" -- William Webster), and Volume III (subtitled, "The Writings of the Church Fathers Affirming the Reformation Principle of Sola Scriptura" -- Webster and King).